jackohughes/ghc-proposals/proposals/0000-linear-types.rst

 caller must guarantee that it has a non-aliased reference to a value, and the function has no restriction.

-Where unicity really shines, is for in-place mutation: the ``write`` function can take a regular ``Array`` as an argument, it just needs to require that it is unique.
+Where uniqueness really shines, is for in-place mutation: the ``write`` function can take a regular ``Array`` as an argument, it just needs to require that it is unique.
 Freezing is really easy: just drop the constraint that the ``Array`` is unique, it will never be writable